jship23/ReadMeGenerator-HW9/SAMPLE.md

-# ReadMe Generator
+# README Generator
   ## Description
-  The generator allows a user to create a readme.md file
+  A user can answer prompts to create a README.md file
   ## Table of Contents
   * [Installation](#installation)
   * [Usage](#usage)